Many factors can damage our mechanical hard drives, but whether a SATA cable can damage the hard drive or not that is debatable.

 The SATA data cables never damage the hard drives, but a SATA power cable can damage hard drives, especially if you use a SATA power cable from a different Power Supply unit.

-You might be confused a little, but all your doubts will go once you read this entire article.
+You might be confused, but all your doubts will go once you read this entire article.

 SATA Power Cables Can Damage the HDD

 But this will not damage your hard drive; you can use another SATA power cable from the PSU.
-If the second cable also does not work, then your Power Supply may have some issues.
+However, if the second cable also does not work, then your Power Supply may have some issues.

 Another thing you need to keep in mind when you are using a modular Power supply-